 Single Speed Pumps

 Most of my customers who opt to still run their swimming pool pump at night are typically owners of what is known as a single speed pool pump.
-This sort of pump only runs at one speed.
-3,500 RPMs ( Revolutions Per Minute).
-These “energy guzzlers” as I like to call them cost a fortune to run.
-Unfortunately, when we need our pool pump the most is sometimes when the department of energy has the higher tiers.
+This sort of pump only runs at one speed: 3,500 RPMs (Revolutions Per Minute).
+These “energy guzzlers” as I like to call them, cost a fortune to run.
+Unfortunately, when we need our pool pump the most, is sometimes when the department of energy has the higher tiers.
 This is one of the many reasons to invest in a variable speed pump.
-Even 2-speed pumps only save you a bit of money on the lower speed.
+Even a 2-speed pumps only saves you a bit of money on the lower speed.
 But in order to get the proper filtration, you will need to incorporate a period of high speed.
 The rule of thumb for a single speed pool pump owner is one hour for every 10 degrees outside.
 If it is 40 degrees outside, that would equal 4 hours.
 If it is 100 degrees outside, that would be 10 hours!

 Variable Speed Pool Pumps